vmware/concord-bft/CONTRIBUTING.md

 signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

+## Important

+Concord-bft is used in multiple commercial projects which are naturally prioritized by the concord team.

+Sometimes there are delays until code and documentation is merged into this repository, mainly because of the need to strip proprietary information from the customers systems.

+There is no separate commercial version - everything related to concord-bft is mergend back into this repo.

 ## Contribution Flow

 This is a rough outline of what a contributor's workflow looks like: